oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 #### 6.1.27.3 Vulnerabilities

-It must be tested that the element `/vulnerabilities` does not exist.
+It MUST be tested that the element `/vulnerabilities` does not exist.

 The relevant value for `/document/category` is: